spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

-The `parameters` specify an `api_key` for this you can [apply for an API key][api-apply] or you can use the `DEMO_KEY` this API key can be used for initially exploring APIs prior to signing up, but it has much lower rate limits, so you’re encouraged to signup for your own API key.
+The `parameters` specify an `api_key` for this you can [apply for an API key][api-apply] or you can use the `DEMO_KEY` this API key can be used for initially exploring APIs prior to signing up, but it has much lower rate limits, so you're encouraged to signup for your own API key.

 In the example you can see that I have configured my key with the rest